davenarchives/drafted/README.md

 ## Hosting on InfinityFree

 InfinityFree is a free web hosting service that supports PHP and MySQL.
-Here's how to host your Drafted project on InfinityFree:
+Here's how to host the project on InfinityFree:

 1. Sign up for an account at [InfinityFree](https://infinityfree.net/).
 2. After signing in, go to the control panel and create a new account.
 3. In the control panel, find the "MySQL Databases" section and create a new database.
 Note down the database name, username, and password.
 4. Use an FTP client (like FileZilla) or the file manager in the control panel to upload your Drafted files to the `htdocs` directory of your InfinityFree account.
 5. Update the `db.php` file with the MySQL database details you noted in step 3.
 6. Find the "PHP Settings" in the control panel and ensure that PHP version 7.4 or higher is selected.
 7. Your site should now be live at the URL provided by InfinityFree (usually something like `your-site-name.infinityfreeapp.com`).

 ### Important Notes for InfinityFree Hosting: